Routine use cases

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"What to do when post-commute resets changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: post commute resets" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when post-commute resets changes your routine plan", the cleanest version of this advice is intentionally narrow.
-In a travel day where a short routine is more realistic than a full plan, "What to do when post-commute resets changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: post commute resets", the cleanest version of this advice is intentionally narrow.
+In a travel day where a short routine is more realistic than a full plan, "Routine adjustment: post commute resets" is usually a practical decision rather than a promise hunt.
 The reader is trying to check whether reminders reduce friction or add pressure, so the first move should be observable: review completion and comfort before judging appearance.
-If that choice makes the next session easier to repeat for "What to do when post-commute resets changes your routine plan", the article has done its.
+If that choice makes the next session easier to repeat for "Routine adjustment: post commute resets", the article has done its job.
+If "Routine adjustment: post commute resets" only creates more searching, pause before adding another.

 Section 2